Mar 29, 2016

 Kameng – the Mishmi Takin Hiking Boot

 Mishmi Takin, an outdoor brand coming out of the US that designs high-performance boots & jackets, could be the next big thing for all your adventures.
-Their Kickstarter campaign is now live and The Outdoor Journal received an early pair to review.

 Industry graded hiking shoes keep you dry, but not in all climatic conditions.
 Most “waterproof” boots follow the standards of something called a ‘Wet System’ made from a Polyurethane (PU) membrane.
 In simple words, for your feet to remain dry, the humidity inside the shoe must increase before you actually start sweating.

 Mishmi Takin – an endangered species of the goat-antelope family that resides in the Indian, Myanmar and southern Chinese Himalayas – lent its name to a new brand that produces highly breathable and water repelling gear.
 The founder, Kapil Dev Singh, does things differently.
 “Our #1 difference is the use of DRY-SYSTEM membranes and fabrics that are microporous and air permeable, resulting in immediate expulsion of water vapor, some air exchange and a big difference in user comfort,” Singh said during his Kickstarter campaign launch.

 The eVent membrane technology, that Mishmi Takin has tied up with, is based on millions of micropores that disperse any buildup of vapour within seconds in lieu of a slow 4-step (condensation, absorption, diffusion, evaporation) process that is present in most hiking boots designed for protection in rain.
 The membrane technology is also waterproof so the shoe works in a wide range of conditions.
 After hours of hiking through a wet, muddy and slushy forest area in the Alps, I didn’t feel the need to change to another pair of socks.